Modeling in Houdini using VDB SDF volumes

 FaitelTech.KineFX_Ball_Animation.1.0.hdalc

-2. Install them either through Houdini: File - Import - Houdini Digital Asset or copy them to the Houdini preferences folder (Documents/Houdini 19.5 on windows) - otls.
+2. Install them through Houdini: File - Import - Houdini Digital Asset or copy them to the Houdini preferences folder (Documents/Houdini 19.5 on Windows) - otls.

 FAQ: